 - Providing Vitamin K2 (MK-7) 100UG.

-- Clean, Safe and Effective.
+- Clean, Effective and Safe.

-- Organically sourced from Lichen Preperation.
+- Organically sourced from Lichen Preparation.

 - Hair, Skin, Teeth, Nails.